-As stated in the Connecticut Guidelines for Educator Evaluation, a standardized assessment is characterized by the following attributes:
+The Thomaston Plan uses a specific definition of "standardized assessment," specifically, as stated in the Connecticut Guidelines for Educator Evaluation.
+A standardized assessment is characterized by the following attributes:

-- Administered and scored in a consistent or "standard" - manner; - Aligned to a set of academic or performance "standards;" - Broadly-administered (e.g., nation-or statewide); - Commercially-produced; and - Often administered only once a year, although some standardized assessments are administered two or three times per year.
+- Administered and scored in a consistent or "standard" manner; - Aligned to a set of academic or performance "standards;" - Broadly-administered (e.g., nation-or statewide); - Commercially-produced; and - Often administered only once a year, although some standardized assessments are administered two or three times per year.